zhaoguangyuan123/Awesome-SIGGRAPH-Computational-Optics/README.md

 This collection also includes related papers that don't strictly fit these categories but are relevant to computational optics (e.g., **differentiable rendering**).

-## Purpose

-SIGGRAPH has been publishing cutting-edge Computational Optics papers for decades.
-However, as it's a relatively niche area within SIGGRAPH (typically <10 papers/year), tracking these papers can be challenging.
-This curated list aims to:

-1. Help researchers stay up-to-date with developments in the field
-2. Provide an entry point for those new to Computational Optics
-3. Highlight key papers and their contributions

 ## Papers